The News, Thomas Wolfe, and 1939 Poland

 or

-And what she's done so far is, don't talk about it, don't talk about it.
+she still holds them.
+And what she's done so far is: don't talk about it, don't talk about it, use the media, use the media so that they don't ask me.

 They're part of my team.

-You know, a Lindsey Davis and a David Muir,
+You know, a Lindsey Davis and a David Muir, they're guy, they will never ask me.
+And she was right about that.

-And then if you're forced to,
+Don't talk about it.
+And then, if you're forced to,

-How do you square the circle?
+then you square the circle.
+How do you square the the circle?
+You say,

+my values haven't changed.
 Wink, nod, AOC, squad, BLM, Antifa.

-and so there you have it and this this campaign was always a race because the aborted nation nature of it.
+campaign was always a race because the aborted nature of it.
+She just was anointed.

+He abdicated, she was anointed, and then we had 90 days, now we have 60.
+And can you get the truth out about her?
 And it's going to be very hard when the media has created an iron dome around her

 and you can't penetrate it.

-And when you try to debate, and I know Trump could have been more effective, but when you have two debate moderators and they're fact-checking Trump at the critical point, he has momentum four times and not her, and then they're feeding questions that are designed to embarrass him, but not her, and then they're demanding he follow up, but not her.
+And when you try to debate, and I know Trump could have been more effective, but when you have two debate moderators and they're fact-checking Trump at the critical point, he has momentum four times and not her, and then they're feeding questions that are designed to embarrass him, but not her, and then they're demanding he follow up, but not her,

+it's very hard unless you're doing a really good job.
+And he's out there campaigning, giving, I think, what was it?
 He's given something like 26 interviews to her one, major interviews, maybe more.

+Every day he's doing it.
 And this is superimposed on the idea that he's been in court.

 He's been fighting Fannie Willis.
+He's been fighting Alvin Bragg.

 His lawyers are fighting Jack Smith.

-I don't know if right now I have a lot of jobs I'm doing, writing and speaking and my Hoover obligations, but if right now there was a federal prosecutor that had indicted me and there was a Fresno County prosecutor that was putting me on trial and there was a California state prosecutor putting me and I was being sued for millions of dollars in a civil suit, I don't know if I could take it.
+I don't know if right now I have a lot of jobs I'm doing, writing and speaking and my Hoover obligations, but if right now there was a federal prosecutor that had indicted me, and there was a Fresno County prosecutor that was putting me on trial, and there was a California state prosecutor putting me, and I was being sued for millions of dollars in a civil suit.

+Can any of you listening to all that?
 It's very hard to do that.
+Yeah.

 And appear at a debate and